A Guide to New York Blackmail Crimes

 The degree of the Grand Larceny that is charged depends on the value of the items obtained by extortion or blackmail.

-New York Blackmail as Grand Larceny in the Fourth Degree
+New York Blackmail as Fourth Degree Grand Larceny

 The lowest level of Grand Larceny is larceny in the fourth degree.
 This charge applies to blackmail or extortion, regardless of the value of the item.
 This charge is codified in New York Penal Law 155.30(6).